MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Dataset Construction

-We first collect the transactions that trigger the launchpad (Pump.fun) to the DEX (Raydium) within the time window.
-Specifically, we identify transactions initiated by the official Pump.fun creator account\footnote{\texttt{39azUYFWPz3VHgKCf3VChUwbpURdCHRxjWVowf5jUJjg}} that transfer SOL to the Raydium fee account\footnote{\texttt{7YttLkHDoNj9wyDur5pM1ejNaAvT9X4eqaYcHQqtj2G5}}, indicating the creation of a new liquidity pool on Raydium.
-From execution logs recorded within the migration transaction, we then get the mint address of token, and the address of the DEX AMM that receives both SOL and the token.
+We identify memecoins that completed migration from Pump.fun to DEX by tracking transactions initiated by the \href{https://solscan.io/account/39azUYFWPz3VHgKCf3VChUwbpURdCHRxjWVowf5jUJjg}{Pump.fun creator account} that transfer SOL to the \href{https://solscan.io/account/7YttLkHDoNj9wyDur5pM1ejNaAvT9X4eqaYcHQqtj2G5}{\texttt{DEX fee account}}, which signals the creation of a new liquidity pool on DEX (migration).
+From the migration logs, we extract the mint address of the memecoin and the address of the DEX pool.
+For each mint address, we further retrieve token metadata (name, symbol, description, image, social handles) via the Metaplex Token Metadata program-derived address.
+The resulting memecoin launch records are summarized in memecoin.csv (Table~\ref{tab:data_structure}), with overall statistics reported in Table~\ref{tab:dataset_stats}.

-For every token's mint address, we locate the token’s associated metadata account using Solana’s deterministic address-derivation rule~\cite{solana_pda_doc}, which is a program-derived address (PDA) derived from the mint address under the Metaplex Token Metadata program.
-This metadata account stores demographic information such as the token name, symbol, and the Uniform Resource Identifier (URI) that points to the off-chain JSON metadata file.
-The URI typically resolves to additional descriptive fields, including the token’s description, image link, and social handles (e.g., website, Twitter, or Telegram).
-The token launch data are summarized as \texttt{token\_launch.csv} in Table~\ref{tab:token_launch}.
-We report the statistics of the token data in Table~\ref{tab:dataset_stats}.